 - 1. Students requesting to change their major must follow the catalog and amendments in effect at the time of the petition regarding requirements for the new concentrations. - 2.
 A change of major is not automatic and will be considered on a case-by-case basis.
-A change of program/major form must be obtained from the Registrar's Office, completed and signed by both corresponding Program Directors.
+A change of concentration/major form must be obtained from the Registrar's Office, completed and signed by the Program Director.